Azure/AzureStackHCI-EvalGuide/nested/steps/3b_AzSHCINodesPS.md

 3. Join the domain using SConfig

 ### Create the AZSHCINODE01 VM using PowerShell ###
 On your Hyper-V host, **open PowerShell as administrator**.
-Make any changes that you require, to the script below, and then run it:
+Make any changes that you require, to the script below, and then run it.
+You'll notice I'm using 24GB memory for my nodes, but if you're running on a smaller system, adjust accordingly.
+If you're deploying nested in Azure, and used the recommended host VM size, you should have 64GB memory available to use across your nested configuration.

 ```powershell
 # Define the characteristics of the VM, and create